 Physical affection.
 I do not like it at all from people I don’t know.
 That includes shaking hands.
 Fist bumping (shudder).
 My stuff is an extension of me.
 Please do not touch that, either.

 As for people I do know, I might crave tight embraces, especially from Adrian and Loverne.
 Their hugs are like my heavy blanket, anchoring me, securing me.
 But, I prefer knowing that they are coming.
-There is some kind of nearly subconscious preparation that I do, like the pre-flight cockpit procedure:
+There is some kind of nearly subconscious preparation that I do, like a pre-flight cockpit procedure:

 - Arms ready to embrace? ✓